Adding Users

 After you have edited servedat.cf and svpasswd, make copies and store them outside of the ExpeDat install folder.
 When you update your software in the future, you may want to copy those edited files back into the new installation folder.

-On Windows systems, run the "Install servedat.cf" and then the "Install svpasswd" scripts.
+On Windows systems, right click on "Install Config" and select "Run as Administrator", then do the same for "Install AuthFile".
 This will copy each file into its default system location.

 On all other systems, copy servedat.cf and svpasswd into /etc/.